SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 ## Viewing Cylance dashboards​

-{@import ../../reuse/filter-dashboards.md}
+{@import ../../reuse/apps/view-dashboards.md}

 ### Overview

-The **Cylance - Overview Dashboard** a high-level view of threat incidents experienced on your network.
+The **Cylance - Overview** dashboard povides a high-level view of threat incidents experienced on your network.
 The dashboard panels provide at-a-glance graphs with details and analytics on exploit control violation types, zones, threat classifications, devices, threat file types, event types and trends, event outliers, and event time compare trends.

 Use this dashboard to:
 * Analyze summaries of each prevention component, such as script control, memory exploit protection, device control, application control, AI based threat classification, and user actions performed from Cylance Web Console.